gmail storagestorage cleanupgmail filters

 Filter 5: Clear Social Media Notification Buildup

-The Command: category:social older_than:90d
+The command: category:social older_than:90d

-Bonus filter: from:facebook OR from:linkedin OR from:twitter OR from:instagram to target specific platforms.
+Bonus filter: from:facebook OR from:linkedin OR from:twitter OR from:instagram to go platform by platform.

 Filter 6: Remove Newsletter Archive Bloat

-The Command: unsubscribe older_than:6m
+The command: unsubscribe older_than:6m

 Alternative approach: list:* older_than:6m to catch mailing list emails.